mcarrionb/mcarrionb/README.md

   - ### Fun fact:
 At 18, I explored the world of pastry and bakery, working in various bakeries for almost five years.
 Eventually, my passion for technology led me to transition into web development, where I now combine creativity and technical skills. 🍰💻

-## About Me:
-I have a strong passion for learning, always seeking to expand my knowledge and skills.
-Whether it’s mastering new programming languages or exploring the latest tech trends, I enjoy the challenge of continuously growing.

-In my free time, I love cooking and I'm also passionate about sports, which keep me active and motivated.
-When I need some downtime, you’ll find me reading, whether it’s about technology, personal growth, or just a good story to unwind.

 Thanks for visiting my profile! 🎉